-While the evaluation work to date was completed before the increased utilization that occurred as a result of the expansion, Mathematica's final evaluation report will provide a thorough analysis on all-encompassing DTI data, and will identify innovative approaches to oral health care delivery. .
+While the evaluation work to date was completed before the increased utilization that occurred as a result of the expansion of Domains 2 and 3 and the implementation of Domain 4, Mathematica's final evaluation report will provide a thorough analysis on all-encompassing DTI data, including an analysis of the 13 LDPPs in Domain 4.
+Mathematica will use Medi-Cal administrative data to conduct a multivariate analysis on the early impacts of DTI by analyzing trends in utilization of preventive services among the target population.